shawki99/bmi_calc/README.md

-# as_course
+# BMI Calculator

-A new Flutter project.
+A new simple BMI Calculator with a creative design which let you choose the gender as well as the height(with a slider) and weight and age.

 ## Getting Started